AdobeDocs/express-add-ons-docs/src/pages/guides/design/ux_guidelines/introduction.md

 Finally, the [Theming](theming.md) section shows you how to implement the Spectrum for Adobe Express theme, along with customization options and examples.

 Please refer to the [Resources & References](resources_and_references.md) for additional tools, templates, and further reading.
 You can also find there a [Changelog](resources_and_references.md#changelog) listing the latest updates to these guidelines.

-## Changelog

-### 31 August 2024

-- Created the new web version of the Adobe Express add-ons UX Guidelines
-- Integrated the existing content from the Adobe XD document into the new structure.
-- Added a new section on Mobile UX.

-### 28 August 2023

-- Last update to the Adobe XD document version of the Adobe Express add-ons UX Guidelines.